Marta44/Stroll-Brighton/README.md

 ### Bugs and challenges during the project

-- Emailjs stopped working when I merged into the master branch the owl carousel branch.
-After I reordered the scripts in this order: jquery,  popper, bootstrap, google map, emailjs and then my scripts it worked again.
+- EmailJS stopped working when I merged the owl carousel branch into the master branch.
+I rearranged the scripts in this order: jquery,  popper, bootstrap, google map, emailjs.
+As a result of this action the problem was fixed.
 - For me has been a challenge to understand how to loop through the four types of places and I have to thank my Mentor Ignatius Ukwuoma to have shown me how to build sub-arrays into an array and loop through the results with a for each loop.

 ---